-Rush University Medical Center family medicine physician Kush Desai, MD, and emergency medicine physician Meeta Shah, MD, discuss the distinguishing factors of common heat-related illnesses and provide tips to help you stay cool and safe during the scorching summer months.
+Rush University Medical Center family medicine physician Kush Desai, MD, discusses the distinguishing factors of common heat-related illnesses and provide tips to help you stay cool and safe during the scorching summer months.

 What to know about heat illnesses